jackskmok/ShinyApplicationPitchProject-/README.md

 # ShinyApplicationPitchProject

-# There two source file server.R and ui.R
+# There two source files, they are server.R and ui.R